jpspence/DDiMAPpublic/README.md

 High Performance DDiMAP
 =======================
 DDiMAP in C and CUDA.
+The CUDA iplementation has not been recently tested so may not work.

 ### Prerequisites
 You'll need the following tools : `git` `gcc` `make` `cmake` `cuda`